 Wedged between Old Tampa Bay and the Gulf of Mexico, Clearwater rounds out Tampa Bay’s urban trifecta.
 And although Tampa and St. Petersburg attract more attention, there are plenty of interesting things to do in Clearwater, too.
-It’s a great place to while away a day or two to enjoy the seaside pleasures of Florida’s west coast and Pinellas County’s picturesque parks.
+It’s a great place to while away a day or two in the sunshine and enjoy the seaside pleasures of Florida’s west coast and Pinellas County’s picturesque parks.

-Many of the top tourist attractions in Clearwater revolve around Clearwater Beach.
-The barrier island west of the city center is home to many of the city’s top restaurants.
-And, of course, its beautiful sandy beaches.
-Elsewhere in the city, you’ll discover lovely state parks stuffed with nature trails and wildlife.
+Many of the area’s top tourist attractions revolve around Clearwater Beach.
+The barrier island west of the city center is home to many of the city’s top restaurants, cafes, and bars.
+And, of course, let’s not forget its beautiful sandy beaches!
+Elsewhere in the region, you’ll discover lovely state parks stuffed with nature trails and wildlife.

-Not sure what to do in Clearwater?
-Pad your ultimate Tampa Bay trip with this guide to the best places to visit in Clearwater, Florida.
+Not sure what to do on your vacation?
+Pad your ultimate Tampa Bay trip with a barrage of fun activities and experiences with this complete guide to the best places to visit in Clearwater, Florida!

 Only visiting Clearwater in one day?
 Beeline for Clearwater Beach.
-Located on a barrier island east of downtown, Clearwater Beach is the city’s top attraction.
-The area is jammed with fun beachside activities and superb restaurants & bars.
+Located on a barrier island east of downtown, Clearwater Beach is the city’s top attraction—even ranking among the top stretches of sand in the United States!
+This seaside destination is jammed with fun beach activities and superb restaurants & bars for everyone in your travel crew.

-Clearwater Beach is a popular spot among locals & travelers for water sports.
+Clearwater Beach is a popular spot among locals and travelers for water sports.
 Hit the crystal-clear water and add jet-skiing, parasailing, or paddleboarding to your itinerary.
-The calm waters are also great for families with younger children in tow.
+The calm waters, watched over by lifeguards, are also great for families with younger children in tow.

-Every evening between 6 pm and 9 pm street performers descend upon Pier 60 to entertain onlookers with their talents.
-Enjoy the show as you scope our beautiful views of the sun dipping below the Gulf.
+Every evening between 6 pm and 9 pm, street performers descend upon Pier 60 to entertain onlookers with their talents.
+Enjoy the performances as you scope our beautiful views of the sun dipping below the Gulf of Mexico.

-To experience the award-winning beach at its best, take a stroll along Clearwater’s Beach Walk.
+To experience the award-winning beach at its finest, take a stroll along the Beach Walk.
 On the promenade, you’ll enjoy lush landscaping and gorgeous views over the Gulf Coast beachfront.

 The Beach Walk is a popular hangout for locals to go biking, rollerblading, or for an evening walk.
-The area also teems with entertainment options, including the Pier 60 sunset party.
+The area also teems with nightlife and entertainment options, including the Pier 60 sunset party.

 Sand Key Park

 The family-friendly Sand Key Park is fringed by white-sand beaches, featuring cute beach cabanas to escape the sun.
-Drift into the park’s salt marshes to spot birdlife like herons, spoonbills, and great horned owls.
+Drift into the paths through the park’s salt marshes to soak up the natural beauty and spot birdlife like herons, spoonbills, and great-horned owls in their natural habitat.

-With its Gulf Coast frontage, Sand Key Park is also a great place to marvel at beautiful sunsets.
-Best of all, you’ll enjoy it without the crowds at the main beach.
+With its Gulf Coast frontage, Sand Key Park is also a great place to marvel at beautiful sunsets as you lay on the soft sands.
+Best of all, you’ll enjoy all your adventures without the crowds at the main beach!

 Clearwater Marine Aquarium

 For a break from the beach scene, drop into the Clearwater Marine Aquarium.
-With its abundant marine life, the non-profit aquarium is one of the best kid-friendly Clearwater attractions.
+With its abundant marine life, the non-profit aquarium is one of the city’s most popular kid-friendly attractions.

-The non-profit Clearwater Marine Aquarium focuses on rescuing and rehabilitating aquatic life.
-Visit to meet its most famous resident, Winter the Dolphin.
+The non-profit Clearwater Marine Aquarium focuses on research and on rescuing and rehabilitating aquatic life, including sea turtles, otters, pelicans, sharks, dolphins, and stingrays.
+Don’t miss the chance to meet its most famous resident, Winter the Dolphin.
 After losing her tail, Winter was rehabilitated at the facility.
 Her story was captured on the silver screen in the heartwarming Dolphin Tale, starring Morgan Freeman and Harry Connick Jr.

 When you’re done exploring the exhibits, grab a bite to eat at the Island Way Grill.
-Featuring views over Causeway Blvd to Clearway Bay, the grill serves high-brow seafood dishes with an Asian twist.
+Featuring views over Causeway Blvd to Clearwater Bay and Clearwater Harbor, the grill serves high-brow seafood dishes with an Asian twist.

 Caladesi Island State Park